Being healthy is so much more than NOT eating animal products.

 I think it would be ideal if everyone ate essentially a plant-based diet.

 However, I am realistic, and I know that not everyone will choose to be vegan.
 That’s fine.
 You can still achieve great health through abiding by some essential principles.
-I have studied and have tried to find out what it means to experience and have a true sense of health and wellness (not the fad diets or gimmicky health-in-a-bottle supplemental programs) through observation of people who experience it as well as reading as much as I have been able to get my hands on.
+I have studied and have tried to find out what it means to experience and have a true sense of health and wellness (not the fad diets or gimmicky health-in-a-bottle supplements) through observation of people who experience it as well as reading as much as I have been able to get my hands on.

 The following, is what I have come up with so far.
 This is certainly not a set in stone, all-comprehensive list: